amoradinejad/limHaloPT/docs/README.md

 with contributions from Alberto Vallinotto and Farnik Nikakhtar

-with contributions from Alberto Vallinotto and Farnik Nikakhtar

 Welcom to limHaloPT, a peer-reviewed open source numerical package for computing the clustering and shot-noise contributions to the power spectrum of line intensity/temperature fluctuations within halo-model framework.
 The current version of the code, is limited to real-space, and redshift-space distortions will be included in the next release.

 The extended halo model of line intensity power spectrum implemented in limHaloPT, combines the predictions of EFTofLSS for halo power spectrum with the standard halo model to account for the nonlinear evolution of matter fluctuations and the nonlinear biasing relation between line intensity fluctuations and the underlying dark matter distribution in 2-halo term.
 Furthermore, the model includes the effect of large bulk velocities (Infrared Resummation) in the 2-halo term.
 The deviations from Poisson shot noise on large scales are also computed within the halo model.